MrChriwo/KnowYourSources/crawler/README.md

 --target: Defines the target column(s) to crawl.
 Multiple target columns can be specified by separating them with spaces.

 --workers: Defines the number of crawler workers.
-This argument is optional, and the default value is set to 1 if not specified.
+This argument is optional, and the default value is set to 1 if not specified

+(**workers currently not supported.**).

 --logfile: Defines the log file where crawler activity and errors are logged.
 This argument is optional, and the default log file is set to "crawler.log" if not specified.